frizzflicks/Snake/readme.md

 MIT License.
 Feel free to use and modify.

 💬 Credits
-Made with 🧠, 🎮 and a lot of debugging by Taranveer (Savy)
+Made with 🧠, 🎮 and a lot of debugging by Taranveer Singh.